weshallpassthiscourse/The-Fellowship-of-the-Code-2026/chapters/chapter-1-setting-out.md

 # The Red Book of Westmarch - Chapter 1: Setting Out

-> "Lembas!
-Elvish waybread.
-One small bite is enough to fill the stomach of a grown man" - Legolas
+> “I will take the Ring, though I do not know the way.” - Frodo

 ## Table of Contents